Nathan McBeth: Professional career

 McBeth signed for Glasgow Warriors on 24 October 2021.
 McBeth stated: "I'm very thankful for the opportunity to join the Warriors.
 It will be an honour to represent them for the next few years.
 I can’t wait to meet the team and start to train with them.
 It’s a dream come true for me.
 Glasgow has always stood out for me because of the exciting brand of rugby that they play and I’m very excited to become a part of that."

 McBeth made his competitive debut as a replacement in the away match against Benetton Treviso on 27 November 2021.
 He became Glasgow Warrior No. 337.

 International career

 McBeth represented South Africa at Under-18 level, playing for the South Africa Schools team in the Under-19 International Series in 2016.
 At the start of 2018, he represented the Scotland Under-20 team at the 2018 Six Nations Under 20s Championship, and a few months later, he played for the South Africa Under-20 team at the 2018 World Rugby Under 20 Championship.

+In June 2024 McBeth was called up to the senior Scotland squad for a tour of the Americas.

+He made his Scotland debut against Canada on 6 July 2024 at TD Place Stadium in Ottawa.
+Scotland won the match 73 points to 12.
+McBeth has the Scotland no. 1225.